Clinical-Genomics/development/docs/publish/approving-prs.md

 ### Approving
 This process is described in more detail in ["How to install your tool in production"][prod].

-   - The code owner ticks the box when the code has been deemed adequate and signs it
+   - The code owner or responsible in AM #1098 ticks the box when the code has been deemed adequate and signs it
    - The person carrying out the tests on stage according to the test case described in the pull request can tick off the "tests executed box"  and sign it, when the tests meet the pass criteria.
-   - The code owner ticks the "merge/deploy" box approves the pull request and signs it.
+   - The code owner or responsible in AM #1098 ticks the "merge/deploy" box approves the pull request and signs it.

 ![sign-offs](pr_tickboxes.png)